twenntty/twenntty/README.md

 A Telegram automation platform for scheduled message broadcasting, account authorization through the Telegram API, subscription management, and protected API routes.

-- Automated subscription-status checks with scheduled background jobs
+- Automated subscription status checks with scheduled background jobs
-- Secure account authorization and access to protected routes
+- Secured account authorization and access to protected routes
-- Telegram API integration for account authentication
+- Integrated the Telegram API for account authentication

 [Visit QuickPost](https://quickpost.online)

 ### SchedGO

 An open-source academic scheduling platform created as my bachelor's capstone project.
-The project addresses the lack of a unified timetable system for Ukrainian educational institutions and is based on research into multiple timetable-generation methods.
+The project addresses the lack of a unified timetable system for Ukrainian educational institutions and is based on research into multiple timetable generation methods.

 - [Backend API](https://github.com/twenntty/schedule-api)
 - [Frontend application](https://github.com/twenntty/schedule-site)